Lp Fourier multipliers on compact Lie groups: Applications to central multipliers

 In order to obtain the $L^p$-boundedness we follow the proof of Theorem~\ref{thm:main1}.
 Note that $\psi_r$ is defined in terms of the pseudo-distance $\rho$ and therefore central.
-Hence $\widehat\psi_r(\xi)$ is a central sequence (also denoted by $\widehat\psi_r(\xi)$ for the moment) and thus by Lemma~\ref{lem:centr-diff} in combination with Lemma~\ref{lem:3.2} we obtain the desired bounds for the HS-norm of
+Hence $\widehat\psi_r(\xi)$ is a central sequence (also denoted by $\widehat\psi_r(\xi)$ for the moment and extended evenly to the full lattice) and thus by Lemma~\ref{lem:centr-diff} in combination with Lemma~\ref{lem:3.2} we obtain the desired bounds for the HS-norm of

-and corresponding higher differences with respect to $\rhodiff$. \end{proof}
+and for corresponding higher differences with respect to $\rhodiff$. \end{proof}